subanishaik27/Jenkins-terraform-cicd/README.md

-a fully automated CICD pipeline deployment from subani.
+a fully automated CICD pipeline deployment from subani Shaik